Superyacht chef Stefan Schenk posts his stunning plates on Instagram every week to get everyone inspired. Which has been your favourite dish of his?

 It would be between Thai or Japanese.
 I could easily eat ramen everyday Thai food is just so delicious and versatile too.
 Very difficult choice.

-What is the last item you bought for the galley?
+What i s the last item you bought for the galley?

 A handheld digital scale.
 They are so useful when underway or on anchor when you can’t use the regular scales.